Categories

 5. Apis – Perfect for allergic reactions, including food allergies or sensitivities and bee stings.

-6. Aconite – This is used for shock or snake bites.
+6. Aconite – This is used for shock or trauma.
+Give a dose or two then move on to address other acute symptoms.
 It’s also excellent for newborn kittens who are fading for unknown reasons.
 Dr. Will Falconer, DVM, likens it to a “re-set” button.

 7. Hypericum – Used for nerve injuries.